KofiEnni9/buildingclassification/Readme.md

 ## Additional Information

-- The model was trained on [briefly describe your dataset]
+- The model was trained on a RESNET50 pretrained with imagenet from pytorch
 - The model architecture is based on ResNet50 with custom modifications

+# the result of the model of after training for 11 epochs is as follows:

+    Accuracy: 0.9945
+    Precision: 0.9945
+    Recall: 0.9945
+    F1 Score: 0.9945
+    Log Loss: 0.0300